 - If the Estimation Only check box is selected, the tool only generates a report and does not check in or create a new code branch in Azure DevOps for you.
 You should use this option if you want to evaluate the potential size of the work involved in upgrading before you commit to the actual upgrade.

-Click Analyze code in the bottom right corner.
+Select Analyze code in the bottom-right corner.
 The code upgrade process will start.
-This typically takes 40 minutes for a large solution to complete.
+This process typically takes 40 minutes for a large solution to complete.
 When complete, return to the Code upgrade tile in LCS to view the results.

 The code upgrade service creates a new branch and checks in the upgraded code to your Azure DevOps project.
 After the upgrade process is complete, your code will exist in a new branch under the Releases folder.
 The branch name is suffixed with the date and time of the upgrade.